AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_xb1.md

 If you need to register for an account, or if you need to add Xbox One access rights to your account, you can do so through the site.

 Once you have the distribution *.zip* file on your computer, unzip it into your Stingray installation folder.
-The contents of its `engine` folder should be merged into the `engine` folder that is already present in your installation folder.
+Make sure that the contents of its `engine` folder are merged into the `engine` folder that is already present in your installation folder.

 ### Install the Xbox One platform SDK